OpenAvikom/mr-webrtc-unity/README.md

 ## Important remark

 This is an example and test project to illustrate how WebRTC can be used to stream video captures from a webcam/HoloLens to a browser or Python client.
 Its sole purpose is illustration and by no means claim functional completeness.
-Future updates in MR-WebRTC or MRTK might break it! **Constant maintenance is not provided!** Feel free to open Pull Requests to improve robustness, versatility and flexibility of the shown code samples.
+Future updates in MR-WebRTC or MRTK might break it! **Constant maintenance is not provided!** Feel free to open Pull Requests to improve robustness, comprehensibility, versatility and flexibility of the shown code samples and documentation.